oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## VLAN Filter

+Being able to filter all packets that are bridged within a VLAN or that are routed into or out of a bridge domain is part of the VPN control requirements derived of the EVPN definition done in {{?RFC7209}}.
-The flexibility to apply a traffic filter to a VLAN is part of the VPN control requirements.
-So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN can be captured.
+So, all packets that are bridged within a VLAN or that are routed into or out of a VLAN can be captured, forwarded, translated or dicarded based on the network policy applied.

 {{example_7}} shows an ACL example to apply a VLAN range Filter.